 - Courses completed before enrolling as a student at LUC (Credit Transfer or Exemptions).
 We strongly encourage you to request these as early as possible given the impact they may have on your study plan.
-Please use the appropriate request form which can be found on the Board of Examiners website. - External courses pursued during their studies at another faculty of Leiden University, another Dutch or foreign university, including summer/winter programmes (subject to the prior approval of the Board of Examiners); - Courses taken as part of the LUC semester abroad - One internship of 5 EC that can count as an elective 200-level course.
+Please use the appropriate request form which can be found on the Board of Examiners website. - External courses pursued during their studies at another faculty of Leiden University, another Dutch or foreign university, including summer/winter programmes (subject to the priorapproval of the Board of Examiners); - Courses taken as part of the LUC semester abroad - One internship of 5 EC that can count as an elective 200-level course.

-Language courses taught at Leiden University that count as part of the Global Citizenship component are treated as internal courses.
+Language courses taught at any research university that count as part of the Global Citizenship component are treated as internal courses (subject to the prior approval of the Board of Examiners).